0xSiO/matisse-controller/README.md

 ## API Documentation
 API documentation for this project can be found at <https://lucis-fluxum.github.io/matisse-controller/docs>.

+## Changelog
+The changelog for this project can be found at <https://lucis-fluxum.github.io/matisse-controller/CHANGELOG>.

 ## Terminology
 There are a few important bits of terminology that may be confusing: